Lateral hip pain is pain that affects the outer side of the hip. Pain in this area can develop suddenly or gradually.

 These tissues surround the hip joint.
 Any of them can wear down or become inflamed and cause pain.
 Bursitis and tendonitis, both overuse injuries, are very common causes of outer hip pain.

 Hip pain, including outer hip pain, is common in athletes.
-Athletes who participate in activities such as running, soccer, and dancing are at risk for hip injuries.
-However, hip pain can affect people of all ages and activity levels.
+Athletes who participate in activities such as running, soccer, and dancing are

 Common causes include: